-12 These changes to per beneficiary cost over the 75-year period reflect the overall impact of more detailed assumptions that are made for each of the different services provided by the Medicare program.
+12 These increases reflect the overall impact of more detailed assumptions that are made for each of the different type of services provided by the Medicare program.
 These assumptions include changes in the payment rates, utilization, and intensity of each type of services.
 (Medicare)

-13 The valuation period used for the 2022 Statement of Social Insurance extends to 2096.
+13 The valuation period used for the 2023 Statement of Social Insurance extends to 2097.
 (Social Security) Medicare did not report assumptions for 2100.

-14 Reflects the assumed return of healthcare services that were reduced or deferred in 2020 due to the COVID-19 pandemic.
+14 Reflects the updated expectations for healthcare spending following the COVID-19 pandemic.